middleware-labs/docs.middleware.io/applications/java/README.md

 ## Supported Java Versions

-The Java APM should work well with php version above 8.0.
+The Java APM should work well with Java 8+ applications.
 You can check this with ...
 ```
 java --version